WhiskeyRomeoTango/leetcode/dynamic-programming/subsequence/readme.md

 **Subsequence** problems can usually be solved efficiently by DP.
 On LeetCode, these problems usually have "subsequence" written in the title of the problem.
 However, we don't really have a problem title in interviews.
 How do we identify such questions?

-When it comes to LeetCode and interview questions, a **subsequence** generally doesn't have to be contiguous from the parent sequence - this is different from **subarray** or **substring**, which are typically contiguous cuts of the parents.
-If we are dealing strictly with contiguous subarray or substring, then two-pointer is probably a better approach.
-(Maybe ???)
+When it comes to LeetCode and interview questions, a **subsequence** generally doesn't have to be contiguous from the parent sequence - this is different from **subarray** or **substring**, which are typically contiguous slices of the parents.
+If we are dealing strictly with contiguous slices, then two-pointer may be a better approach (just an idea - this is not absolute, we still need to evaluate case by case).

 Also, the word **sequence** suggests that there is a specific order that we would need to retain from the parent structure.
 If the order is not relevant and we are only looking for combinations, then backtracking might be the way to go.

+In this type of problems, we only work with vanilla linear data structure arrays or strings, so there isn't any fancy data structure we need to abstract, and naturally the subproblems are simply the same problem for a slice of parent structure.
+We typically need to iterate through the structure twice to explore all possibilities of starting / ending points of substructures.

+Therefore, the best way to tackle these problems is to first draw a table to visualize the problem - the columns and rows of the table will be each element in the structure we will iterate to, and the table contents will be the specific subproblem we are dealing with at that column-row combination.
+We will illustrate this method in some examples below.

 ## Example - 300.
 Longest Increasing Subsequence